ManageIQ/manageiq.org/site/_posts/2018-01-31-troubleshooting-auth.md

 ## Example Authentication Config
 ---------------------------------------------------------------------

-This example, with screenshots, shows one possible authentication configuring.
+This example, with screenshots, shows one possible authentication configuration.

   + This [Authentication Configuration page screenshot](/assets/images/blog/my_ad_miqldap_auth_config.png) shows a configuration for Active Directory with ***Mode: LDAP(s)***, **User Type** of **Sam Account Name** and **Get User Groups from LDAP** set.